MJoergen/formal/INSTALL.md

      {
 ```

+Everything else worked fine just be following the instructions in the above link.

 ## Install GNAT, GHDL, and the ghdl-yosys-plugin

-The details are described [here](https://github.com/ghdl/ghdl-yosys-plugin).
+The details are described [here](https://github.com/ghdl/ghdl-yosys-plugin) and is again
+pretty straight forward.